 It is amazing how much you can do here.
 Besides surfing, skydiving, eating (obviously), going to the beach, discover traditional beer, I also highly recommend you to join a boat to go seal spotting.
 Seals live here in their natural habitat and can be spotted when joining a boat with a guide.

 This was actually the first time I’ve ever visited a Dutch island.
-I should be ashamed for not seeing my own country.
+I should be ashamed of not seeing my own country.
 Does your country have cool islands?
 And maybe more important, have you ever been exploring your home country? ;)